ananyatiwari05/airthmetic/README.md

-# Fuzzy AQI Estimator: Because Air Deserves Better Math
+# Airthmetic: fuzzy AQI estimator

 Not all pollution is black and white—so why treat it that way?
 This Python project brings in the power of **fuzzy logic** to estimate the **Air Quality Index (AQI)** using soft rules, smooth transitions, and data from real Indian cities.
 We don’t just classify air—we understand it.